reegm/AirfoilDesigner/README.md

 ```bash
 python run_gui.py
 ```

-1. **Open** a `.dat` file.
-2. **Generate Airfoil** Generates the single‑segment ninth‑order model.
-3. **Regularization Weight** Set optimizer penalty for uneven control point flow.
-Set to 0 for the best fit, 0.001 is a good starting point for a smooth control point flow.
-4. **Curve Error Points** Number of samples on the curve used for optimization and error calculation.
-Higher values improve the fit, but increase processing time.
-7. **Enforce G2** Ensure G2 continuity across the leading edge.
-Comes with a slight penalty in the overall fit.
-8. **Export DXF** Using the specified chord length and trailing‑edge thickness, if applied.

----

 ## File formats

 * **Airfoil input:** Selig or Lednicer `.dat`, chord and orientation are normalized on import.